jandelgado/lede-dockerbuilder/README.md

 ## What

-Easily and quickly build [OpenWrt](https://openwrt.org/) custom images (e.g. for your embedded device or a Raspberry PI) using a self-contained docker container or a [nix-shell](https://nixos.wiki/wiki/Development_environment_with_nix-shell) and the [OpenWrt image builder](https://openwrt.org/docs/guide-user/additional-software/imagebuilder).
+Easily and quickly build [OpenWrt](https://openwrt.org/) custom images (e.g. for your embedded device or a Raspberry Pi) using a self-contained docker container or a [nix-shell](https://nixos.wiki/wiki/Development_environment_with_nix-shell) and the [OpenWrt image builder](https://openwrt.org/docs/guide-user/additional-software/imagebuilder).
 On the builder host, Docker, podman/buildah (for dockerless operation) or nix-shell is the only requirement.
-Supports latest OpenWrt release (24.10.x).
+Supports the latest OpenWrt release (25.12.4).

 ### Note